FSRS/alpha-gorila/README.md

   You can pre-write your pattern on 1P region before running this.
   The object pre-written on 1P region will not be affected.

-  Then, organize the objects which you want to use to 2P region 2P lane number 1 (#XYZ21) has the highest priority, while 2P lane number 7 (#XYZ27) has the lowest priority.
+  Then, organize the objects which you want to use to 2P region.
+  2P lane number 1 (#XYZ21) has the highest priority,
+  while 2P lane number 7 (#XYZ27) has the lowest priority.